raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-10-notes-odyssey.md

     -   A man
         -   **Does not apologize for his desires/testosterone**
         -   **Does not go through life walking on eggshells**
+            -   living without constantly feeling the need to be overly careful, cautious, or fearful of upsetting others
         -   **Never feels he has to prove himself to anyone**
         -   Focuses on his dreams
         -   Never loses his passion, for that would be the death of his soul